Admissions FAQ

 • The Parent/Guardian’s Status in Canada document.
 This must be one of the following: Canadian Passport, Permanent Residency Card, Work Visa, Visitor Visa, or Diplomat Status.

-To ensure a fair and consistent review of applications, only the specific documents requested will be reviewed.
-Please do not send additional reference letters, certificates or awards to the admissions office.
-These are the kinds of accomplishments we’d love to hear about during the admissions interview.
+Please submit only the requested documents.
+To ensure a fair and consistent review of applications, only the documents listed on the checklist will be reviewed.
+Kindly do not submit additional reference letters, certificates, or awards to the Admissions Office.

 Does SJS provide financial assistance?

-Yes!
-SJS is proud to provide financial assistance (FA) from Kindergarten through Grade 12, to those families who might not otherwise afford the full cost of tuition at SJS.
+Yes.
+SJS is proud to provide financial assistance (FA) for families with children from Kindergarten through Grade 12, helping make an SJS education more accessible to those who may need a little extra support.

-The application for FA is separate from the application for admission.
+The application for FA is separate from, and in addition to, the application for admission.
 Visit the Tuition and Financial Assistance page for more information.
 Please contact Catriona Cheng, Director of Finance and Human Resources, at ccheng@sjs.ca if you have questions about financial assistance.

 My child was born in December, can I apply for a younger grade?

-For 2025 entry, intake grade birth years are as follows:
+For 2026 entry, the birth years of our youngest learners are as follows:

 Do you accept international students?

-Yes, SJS welcomes applications from international students, that is, students who will be living in BC with a parent/guardian (as described under the Family Law Act) who is joining them on a Visitor Visa, provided that the student:
+Yes.
+SJS welcomes applications from international students, that is, students who will be living in British Columbia with a parent or legal guardian (as defined under the Family Law Act) who is joining them on a Visitor Visa, provided that:

-1. Holds a valid Study Permit, Permanent Residency, or Canadian Citizenship
+1. The student holds a valid Study Permit, Permanent Residency, or Canadian Citizenship;

-2. Will be living with that parent/guardian while enrolled at SJS
+2. The student will be living with that parent/guardian while enrolled at SJS; and

-2. The student obtains a valid Study Permit, Permanent Residency, or Canadian Citizenship
+2. The student holds a valid Study Permit, Permanent Residency, or Canadian Citizenship.

 Do you require reference letters?

-Not directly.
-On the application, you will be asked to provide the name and email address of an adult (not a relative) who knows the applicant through academic, extracurricular or social activities.
-This person will be sent a Confidential Reference Form, through the admissions portal.
+We only require one reference, which is provided through the applicant’s online checklist.
+In the applicant portal, you will be asked to provide the name and email address of an adult (not a relative) who knows the applicant through academic, extracurricular or social activities.
+The contact you provide will be emailed a Confidential Reference Form directly through our admissions portal.
 Our preference is that it be a teacher or program leader.
 However, when this is not possible, a neighbour or family friend will be fine.

-To ensure a fair and consistent review of applications, only the specific documents requested will be reviewed.
-Please do not send additional reference letters, certificates or awards to the admissions office.
-These are the kinds of things we’d love to hear about during the admissions interview.
+Please submit only the requested documents.
+To ensure a fair and consistent review of applications, only the documents listed on the checklist will be reviewed.
+Kindly do not submit additional reference letters, certificates, or awards to the Admissions Office.

 I know a current SJS family, should they be my reference?

-You may have been referred to SJS by a valued member of our school community, parent, alumni or staff.
-It’s always nice to know how our families are connected.
-If applicable, there is a section within the application to name any SJS community member who referred you.
-This person may also be your reference, but they don’t have to be.
+You may have been referred to SJS by a valued member of our community, such as a current parent, alumnus, or staff member.
+We always appreciate knowing how families are connected to the school.
+If applicable, the application includes a section where you can name the person/people who referred you.

-We recommend you select someone who knows your child best to be their formal reference.
-To ensure a fair and consistent review of applications, only the specific documents requested will be reviewed.
-Please do not send additional reference letters, certificates or awards to the admissions office.
-These are the kinds of things we’d love to hear about during the admissions interview.
+To ensure a fair and consistent review of applications, only the documents listed on the checklist will be reviewed.
+Kindly do not submit additional reference letters, certificates, or awards to the Admissions Office.

 Admissions Assessment